NOAA-ORR-ERD/WebGnomeClient/doc/saving.rst

 Export the results
 ------------------

 To save the model results (i.e., the particle locations and properties over time) choose "Export Particles" from the Save menu option.
 Various formats are available including NetCDF, Shapefile, and KMZ.
-F